-You may be interested in trying several other options in the Proliferation Wizard, found in the Other tab.
+You may be interested in trying several other options in the Cell Tracking Wizard, found in the Other tab.
 To try these, you need to display the dialog.

-Click the second button on the Wizard toolbar.
-This is the same as opening the Analysis menu and choosing Proliferation Wizard, Create or edit model.
-The Proliferation Wizard dialog is displayed.
+• Click the second button, "Edit", on the Wizard toolbar.
+This is the same as opening the Analysis menu and choosing Cell Tracking Wizard, Create or edit model.
+The Cell Tracking Wizard dialog is displayed.

-On the Start tab, the Wizard has switched from "Create" to "Edit the current proliferation model" automatically.
+On the Start tab, the Wizard has switched from "Create" to "Edit the current cell tracking model" automatically.

-Click the Other tab.

-• Enable the Background option by clicking on it.
-This will use a rectangle to subtract debris in the sample.

-• Click the Asymmetric cytokinesis option.
+- Click the Other tab. - Enable the Background option by clicking on it.
+This will use a rectangle to subtract debris in the sample. - Click the Asymmetric cytokinesis option.
 This option will interpolate along the background rectangle to set the standard deviations for the generations.
 It yields an analysis result that quantifies the degree of error the cells made in dividing in half.